Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Powering UI Generation with Just-In-Time Objectives

 \subsection{Procedure}

 We conduct 1-hour sessions with participants ($N=\userStudyN{}$) where they apply provided tools to their own writing task.
 Participants experiment with both using these generated tools and modifying them to refine their behavior.
+This study was designed for qualitative feedback and was not intended or powered for statistical comparisons across conditions.